 Top Places To Wine And Dine In San Angelo, Texas

 Get your pizza fix at Cork & Pig’s.
-This pizzeria serves wood-fired pies like the gladiator—Italian sausage, oregano, red bell pepper, mozzarella and tomato sauce.
-Also worth a taste at the friendly tavern is one of the fresh salads, such as the California, with roasted chicken, avocado, sunflower seeds and goat cheese or the from-the-grill items, such as marinated rib-eye and fish and chips.
+This pizzeria serves wood-fired pies like The Gladiator—Italian sausage, oregano, red bell pepper, mozzarella, and tomato sauce.
+Also worth a taste at the friendly tavern is one of the fresh salads, such as The California, with roasted chicken, avocados, sunflower seeds, and goat cheese, or the from-the-grill items, such as marinated rib-eye and fish and chips.

 On a gluten-free diet?
 The Angry Cactus makes it easy for you with a menu marked with plenty of “GF” options, such as bacon-wrapped shrimp and old-fashioned catfish.
 However, if you’re not gluten-free, you should definitely indulge in one of the four gourmet mac-n-cheese varieties (hello, green chili pork mac!) or the “Chef Crafted-On a Bun” section that includes a savory chicken and waffle sandwich club.

-Speaking of mac, do yourself a favor and stop by The Hampton’s BBQ, a food truck serving backyard barbecue like the Big Mouth Sandwich, a huge helping of brisket, pork and mac-n-cheese.
-The menu varies from season to season, but you can always expect staples like homemade pickles, red cabbage and apple slaw among the mouthwatering offerings.
-The food truck location offers a shaded space with chairs and picnic benches where you can spread out and take your time with the hearty meal!
+Speaking of mac, do yourself a favor and stop by The Hampton’s BBQ, a food truck serving backyard barbecue like the Big Mouth Sandwich, a huge helping of brisket, pork, and mac-n-cheese.
+The menu varies from season to season, but you can always expect staples like homemade pickles, red cabbage, and apple slaw among the mouthwatering offerings.
+The food truck location offers a shaded space with chairs and picnic benches where you can spread out and take your time with a hearty meal!

 Beer and Wine